-- 1. B. The range of negative numbers is greater by one than the range of positive numbers. - A, B, C, D, E. All of the identifiers are valid.
-2. - 3.
+- 1. B. The range of negative numbers is greater by one than the range of positive numbers. - 2.
+A, B, C, D, E. All of the identifiers are valid.
+An identifier begins with a letter, a dollar sign, or an underscore; subsequent characters may be letters, dollar signs, underscores, or digits.
+And of course keywords and their kin may not be identifiers. - 3.
 B, D. All the choices are valid method signatures.
 However, in order to be the entry point of an application, a main() method must be public, static, and void; it must take a single argument of type String[]. - 4.
-D. This order must be strictly observed. - A, E. The array has 25 elements, indexed from 0 through 24.
-All elements are initialized to 0.
-5. - 6.
+D. Package declaration must come first, followed by imports, followed by class/interface/enum definitions. - 5.
+A, E. The array has 25 elements, indexed from 0 through 24.
+All elements are initialized to 0. - 6.
 D. A holder is constructed on line 3.
 A reference to that holder is passed into method bump() on line 5.
 Within the method call, the holder's held variable is bumped from 100 to 101. - 7.
 C. The decrement() method is passed a copy of the argument d; the copy gets decremented, but the original is untouched. - 8.
 A. Garbage collection cannot be forced.
-Calling System.gc() or Runtime.gc() is not 100 percent reliable, because the garbage-collection thread might defer to a thread of higher priority; thus B and D are incorrect.
-C is incorrect because the two gc() methods do not take arguments; in fact, if you still have a reference to pass into any method, the object is not yet eligible to be collected.
-E will make the object eligible for collection the next time the garbage collector runs. - 9.
-D. The range for a 16-bit short is $-2^{15}$ through $2^{15} - 1$ .
+Calling System.gc() or Runtime.gc() is not 100 percent reliable, because the garbage-collection thread might defer to a thread of higher priority; thus options B and D are incorrect.
+Option C is incorrect because the two gc() methods do not take arguments; in fact, if you still have a reference to pass into any method, the object is not yet eligible to be collected.
+Option E will make the object eligible for collection the next time the garbage collector runs. - 9.
+D. The range for a 16-bit short is -2^{15} through $2^{15} 1$.
 This range is part of the Java specification, regardless of the underlying hardware. - 10.
-D. The range for an 8-bit byte is $-2^7$ through $2^7-1$ .
-Table 1.3 lists the ranges for Java's integral primitive data types.
+D. The range for an 8-bit byte is -27 through 27-1.
+Table 1.3 lists the ranges for Java's integral primitive data types. - 11.
+B. Importing slightly increases compilation time. - 12.
+A..
+Importing is strictly a compile-time function.
+It has no effect on class loading or on any other run-time function. - 13.
+A, C. The import keyword may optionally be followed by the static keyword. - 14.
+B, C. You may statically import method and field names. - 15.
+C. The code compiles without error.
+At static initialization time, s is initialized to null (and not to a reference to an empty string, as suggested by C). - 16.
+C, D. The characters a-f and A-F may be combined with the digits 0-9 to create a hexadecimal literal, which must begin with 0x.